Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Searching for Next Spacecraft Pose Network (SPNv3)

 Data augmentation is vital to training NNs that generalize well beyond their training data distribution and to preventing overfitting.
 As basic sets of augmentation, SPN heavily leverages the Albumentations library \citep{buslaev_2020_albumentations} for various image processing operations.
 For each training sample, $N$ augmentation operations are randomly chosen from the set of designated operations in a manner similar to RandAugment \citep{cubuk_2020_nips_randaugment}.
 Specifically, while RandAugment utilizes a single hyperparameter to control the constant level of magnitude of these operations (e.g., standard deviation of white Gaussian noise), this work simply picks each operation with a random magnitude within some pre-defined window.
 Then, these $N$ operations are applied to the original image in sequence.
 The complete list of employed augmentations is provided in \cref{tab:04:searching:augmentation:albumentations} along with their equivalent Albumentations commands.
 All commands are run with the default range of magnitudes.

 In addition to the RandAugment-like augmentations which are composed of simple image processing operations such as Gaussian noise and contrast adjustment, three additional operations are explored that were designed specifically to address the domain gap issue.
+The effects of these operations are visualized in \cref{fig:04:searching:augmentation:augs}.